ltorres97/FS-GNNTR/README.md

 ## Data Availability and Pre-Processing

-The Tox21 and SIDER datasets are downloaded from [Data](http://snap.stanford.edu/gnn-pretrain/data/) (chem_dataset.zip).
+The Tox21 and SIDER datasets are downloaded from the repository [Data](http://snap.stanford.edu/gnn-pretrain/data/) (chem_dataset.zip) from Hu et al. (2020).

 Raw data is pre-processed and SMILES strings are converted into molecular graphs using RDKit.Chem.